The Definitive Guide To Higher Rankings For WordPress Sites

 A lot has changed in how Google handles paginated archives recently when they introduced their support for

 rel="prev" links.
-I’ve written an article about that:
+We’ve written an article about that:

-rel="prev" for paginated archives, which is a bit too technical to fully list here, but suffice to say my WordPress SEO plugin takes care of all the needed changes automatically.
+rel="prev" for paginated archives, which is a bit too technical to fully list here, but suffice to say our WordPress SEO plugin takes care of all the needed changes automatically.